How to Remediate Compaction

 Knowing the soil type or even the current pH is not enough to determine the amount of lime needed.
 The texture of the soil, organic matter content, crop to be grown, target pH, level of soil acidity, CEC, type and amount of clay, and the current pH are all factors to consider in adjusting pH.
 Soils low in organic matter or high in sand content require less lime to change the pH than clay soils or those with high organic matter.

-Learn more in SoilFacts: Soil Acidity and Liming: Basic Information for Farmers and Gardeners (NC Cooperative State publication number AG-439-51).
+Learn more in SoilFacts: Soil Acidity and Liming: Basic Information for Farmers and Gardeners (NC State Extension publication number AG-439-51).

 Many people confuse plant nutrition with fertilization.
 Plant nutrition refers to the needs of the plant and how a plant uses the basic chemical elements.
 Fertilization is the term used when these elements are supplied to the soil as amendments.
 Adding fertilizer during unfavorable growing conditions will not enhance plant growth and may actually harm or kill plants.